wolfgang-stefani/PID-Controller/README.md

 `steering angle = -tau_p * cte`

 * steers the vehicle towards the trajectory but when it reaches the trajectory it overshoots.
-* using only P-Controller leads to overshooting which is demonstrated in the following graph:
+* using only P-Controller leads to overshooting and oscillating which is demonstrated in the following graph:

 <p align="center">
   <img width="400" height="200" src="readme_data/p.png">